lonestone/nest-sdk-generator/README.md

 [![](https://img.shields.io/npm/v/nest-sdk-generator)](https://www.npmjs.com/package/nest-sdk-generator)

-`nest-sdk-generator` is a tool that allows you to build automatically and in seconds a SDK for client applications to consume a Nest.js server's API.
+`nest-sdk-generator` is a tool that allows you to build automatically and in seconds a SDK for client applications to consume a NestJS server's API.

 The project is split in two parts:

-- The **analyzer** looks for all modules, controllers, methods and types in the Nest.js server, and builds a JSON schema containing all informations
+- The **analyzer** looks for all modules, controllers, methods and types in the NestJS server, and builds a JSON schema containing all informations
 - The **generator** takes this JSON schema and generates a directory containing the SDK

 The project has been created and is currently maintained by our developers at [Lonestone](https://lonestone.io/).